diegoami/DA_ML_Capstone/README.md

 Assumption: all videos have been uploaded to S3.
 For some videos, which I will use for training, a companion text file including the time interval of identified scenes and their category is provided.

 Image dataset creation:  Extraction of single images from videos at specific time offsets and labeling of the extracted images with a scene type.
 Processing of images to make sure that they are all the same size and format.
 The dataset will be split into training and validation subsets, ensuring that subsets contains similar samples - with balanced categories and retrieved from similar scenes.
+Images will be put in a subdirectory named after the category I am trying to recognize.

 Training Job: a neural network will be trained to identify the probability for each category of an image.
 Our goal is to reach a good measurement on the identified metrics (log loss, f1, recall)